hclivess/verihash/README.md

 # Verihash

+**Work in progress**
+**Proof of concept**

 This is a lightweight Veriblock alternative which checks sets of hashes against the current Bitcoin hash for fork resolution.
-Instead of saving data to the Bitcoin blockchain, it simply compares individual hashes to the latest Bitcoin hash and returns the best candidate.
+Instead of saving data to the Bitcoin blockchain, it simply compares individual hashes to the latest Bitcoin hash and returns the best candidate. _As of now, there is no protection against a 51% attack, which is the main goal of Veriblock.
+Such feature will likely require a form of data storage with some sort of authority management.
+See issue https://github.com/hclivess/verihash/issues/1_

 To run, simply start web.py
 ```python3 web.py```